tigergraph/ecosys/demos/guru_scripts/docker_notebook/README.md

    `http://127.0.0.1:8888/?token=...`

-7. Then open a new notebook and test it by pasting the follwing into a cell and running it:
+7. Then open a new notebook and test gsql by pasting the follwing into a cell and running the cell (shift-enter):

    `!gsql tutorial/gsql101/gsql101.gsql`